'Lovely young student' among victims in Manchester suicide bombing

-The first victims identified in the suicide bombing after an Ariana Grande concert in Britain were an 8-year-old remembered as a "beautiful little girl" and an 18-year-old college student who had previously met her pop idol.
+The first victims identified in the suicide bombing after an Ariana Grande concert in Britain were an 8-year-old remembered as a "beautiful little girl," an 18-year-old college student who had previously met her pop idol and a 26-year-old competitive dancer who was mourned as a "true gentleman" and "one in a million."

-They were among the 22 killed Monday night at the Manchester Arena in the deadliest terror attack in Britain since 2005.
+They were among the 22 people who were killed Monday night at Manchester Arena in the deadliest terror attack in Britain since 2005.
 Another 59 people were also injured as the suspect detonated a bomb near one of the venue's exits, sending the mostly younger concertgoers fleeing in panic, authorities said.

 PHOTOS: Deadly Explosion Targets Ariana Grande Concert in Manchester